 This seems to be the thinking of its owners GLH, part of Guoco Leisure, who have taken the old Charing Cross hotel – originally built in 1865 ‘in the style of the French Renaissance’ – and spent millions on a much-needed refurbishment.

-It subsequently opened under the new Amba brand, and says it is ‘London’s most central hotel’ which it certainly has a claim to, being just yards from the original site of the Charing Cross cross from which all distances from London used to be measured.
+It subsequently opened under the new Amba brand, now the Clermont, and says it is ‘London’s most central hotel’ which it certainly has a claim to, being just yards from the original site of the Charing Cross cross from which all distances from London used to be measured.

 Since then it has jumped to an impressive Tripadvisor ranking of the best hotels in London aided in part no doubt by its location as one of the nearest hotels to Trafalgar Square and just minutes from the tourist hot spots of Nelson’s Column, Big Ben, the Houses of Parliament and Covent Garden.

 My room, a studio suite, was immaculate, with a pristine bathroom – separate bath and shower – as well as a massive smart TV and complimentary minibar.
 It was certainly one of the largest hotel rooms in London I’ve stayed in so far.
-With an eye on the business traveller Amba Charing Cross has fast broadband across the hotel and each room comes with your own personal iPad.
+With an eye on the business traveller Clermont Charing Cross has fast broadband across the hotel and each room comes with your own personal iPad.

 The restaurant was in the conservatory-style box overlooking the Strand and the food was tasty if not stand-out – it didn’t seem like it was trying to be a place to go to if you weren’t a guest but was perfectly adequate (but the excellent rocket salad with parmesan was the biggest I’ve ever been served).